What is airline revenue management?

 How do industries use revenue management?

 Now back to what revenue management is.
 Today, revenue management concepts can apply to any industry that deals with limited capacity.
-The fundamentals of revenue management revolve around capturing the value of remaining capacity, particularly in situations where the capacity is constrained, and then combining that value with an understanding of the willingness-to-pay of the buyer (read how airlines can forecast customer willingness-to-pay).
-These two components combine to form the price that the buyer should pay, with the goal of maximize revenue for the seller.
+The fundamentals of revenue management revolve around capturing the value of remaining capacity, particularly in situations where the capacity is constrained, and then combining that value with an understanding of the price elasticity of buyers.
+These two components combine to form the price that buyers should pay, with the goal of maximize revenue for sellers.
 The strategies associated with revenue management span across many industries including hotels, cruise lines, air cargo, rental cars, ocean freight, ride sharing apps, and others.
 Of course, the foundations of revenue management started in the airline industry.
 Many of these industries rely on fare/price designators to help with booking and downstream systems.
 A big next step in the revenue management field is the move to dynamic pricing science, an area PROS has been pioneering.

 What are the two main drivers of revenue management?

 When it comes to revenue management pricing solutions, there are many dynamic factors at play.
-However, there are two major variables that consistently influence revenue management: inventory (capacity) and willingness-to-pay.
+However, there are two major variables that consistently influence revenue management: inventory (capacity) and price elasticity.

 Capacity constraints